kashby2004/CacheManager/README.md

 2. **Test cases** from `milestone3.json` are processed by the `CacheManager`.

-3. Results are written to `generatedOutputFile.txt`, and errors (if any) are logged separately.
+3. Results are and errors (if any) are logged.

 ---